TilloStralka/Current_AFM_AutoSkript/README.md

     ├── PDFs               <- Here the final images of the scan are saved as PDF formats.
     │
     ├── gifs               <- Here the created videos/gifs of the scan sequences are saved.
+    │
+    ├── StableFrame        <- Here do lie the cut out images of the unmoved are, which is extracted via
+    │                         convolution.
+    │
+    ├── Statistics         <- Here lies the csv files which contain all statistic values for topography, and
+    │                         current and furthermore.
 --------

 ==============================